Nezkull/IGME230-WebDev/230-project-1-content.md

 Web for PC.

 # H2 Story
-You are stuck in a nightmare fending off tiger balloon animals for your life.
+You are stuck in a nightmare fending off tiger balloon animals.
+Will you survive and wake up, or will you be devoured by the squeaky menace.
+Will you run and hide or stand and fight the choice is yours.
  - R.I.T campus locations.

 # H2 Aesthetics